 This means that no matter the work done to close that first sale, the larger battle is closing the second order.
 For many of our merchants, even a slight change from a 48% repeat purchase rate to a 48.5% repeat purchase rate can add a huge spike to their monthly order revenue.

 You can create raving fans just from your entire end-to-end new customer onboarding process that will move the needle on your repeat purchase rate.
+Welcoming New Customers is one of the many critical areas of focus in an overall Ecommerce Customer Segmentation strategy.

 This article is about using the channels at your disposal in HubSpot to create meaningful and helpful interactions that delight your new customers: